 I have wanted the Frank Thomas 1990 Topps NNOF (No Name of Front) for many years.
 I discovered this card’s existence in the mid 1990s and never saw one in person until I acquired my copy in March of 2013.
 In recent years, this card has really climbed the charts in terms of value.
 It has moved up even more since Frank Thomas achieved baseball Hall of Fame status on January 8th, 2014.
 I can’t say, however, that this is one of the rarest Frank Thomas cards because I see these hit eBay pretty routinely.
 I will say this, however, hadn’t there been an eBay, this card would indeed be one of the scarcest Frank Thomas cards.

 Let’s work a statistical analysis on this card.
 Let’s consider some assumptions and look at the population reports from the two major grading companies for the Frank Thomas 1990 Topps No Name on Front (NNOF).
 BGS, and PSA.
-As I write this, the following numbers have been recorded:
+Also, to keep our math clear we'll assume these numbers don't account for examples that have been cracked out of their slabs and resubmitted since there's no way to track that.
+That said as I write this, the following numbers have been recorded.

 - BGS: 77